 Remembrances of Mary Walsh and Josephine Jones

-Frances' parents Clemente Gomes Camacho and Ana de Jesus Ferreira had been married in Monte in 1866, as recorded in Book 1608, Leaf 5 v.o of the Monte parish register.
-They may very well have been wed in the Church of Our Lady of the Mount that Francisca remembered so well, as it is the main church of the parish.
+Frances' parents Clemente Gomes Camacho and Ana de Jesus Ferreira were married on Feb.
+11, 1866 in the church of Nossa Senhora do Monte, as recorded in Book 1608, Sheet 5 v.o of the Monte parish register.
+This is the Church of "Our Lady of the Mount" that Francisca remembered so well from her childhood, and it is the main church of the parish.
+Ana and Clemente had four chuildren, all of whom were baptized in Our Lady of the Mount.

-On the way to this church, there was a small, miraculous statue, "Nosa Senora da Monte" near a pond.
+On the way to this church, there was a small, miraculous statue, "Nossa Senhora do Monte" near a pond.
 People believed that the waters were healing.
 There were many trees, birds, and running water near the statue, which gave a child an awesome feeling.
 This pond is probably in the nearby town of Terreira da Luta where a shepherd girl in the 1400s found a tiny statue of the virgin said to have miraculous powers.
 Today this shepherd girl is venerated as the Lady of the Mount, the patron saint of Madeira, and the tiny statue she found sits high above the altar of the church that bears her name.

 Mama’s home was near the main highway, which apparently was in the parish of São Roque on the west side of Monte.
 It was made of stone.
 The house was very large and had been purchased from priests by her maternal grandfather and grandmother, John (João) Ferreira and Maria Luisa Ferreira, who had been married in Monte in 1819 .
 The house had two floors.
 The lower floor was once used as a store by her grandfather.
 At the back of the store was the kitchen with stairs leading to the second floor where the family lived.
 There was a balcony in front of the second floor with stairs leading to it.
 There was a library.
 It is believed to have been a priest’s home.
 Before her father left for Hawaii, he sold the place; and the man who purchased it, rebuilt it.
 In the garden, there was a majestic oak tree, as well as a chestnut and a pear tree, many plum trees, red rose bushes, and many other plants.
 Also, there were jack rabbits who used to hop out from under rocks and bushes and frighten mama.